PengWu2626/PengWu2626.github.io/_posts/2022-03-13-reflection_blog_ post.md

 1. Adding CSS and Javascript made our webapp more interactive and beautiful.
 Therefore, I searched for many cool effects that we can use inside our web page.
 I modified some cool CSS effects codes that I found online.
 For example, I combined these two beautiful [Parallax Star backgrounds](https://codepen.io/saransh/pen/LYGbwj) and [Shooting Star backgrounds](https://codepen.io/alphardex/pen/RwrVoeL) and added the [Glassmorphism](https://hype4.academy/tools/glassmorphism-generator) effects.
 Unfortunately, I did not have any prior experience with CSS and Javascript, and I had to use them inside many for loops, which increased the difficulty of building our webapp.

 2. I successfully developed our webapp on Heroku.
 In the beginning, I used `pip freeze` and copied all dependence names inside the [requirements.txt](https://github.com/PengWu2626/PIC16B_GroupProject/blob/main/requirements.txt).
 No surprise, the slug size was way too large.
 So I created another short version of this project in the [pic16b_group_project_short_version](https://github.com/PengWu2626/pic16b_group_project_short_version) repository, which removed face detecting and drop zone.
-After researching how to reduce the slug size, I noticed that changing `tensorflow` to `tensorflow-cpu` in the `requirements.txt` and removing all unnecessary packages and files helped a lot.
+After researching how to reduce the slug size, I noticed that changing `tensorflow` to `tensorflow-cpu` in the `requirements.txt` and removing all unnecessary dependencies and files helped a lot.
 However, even the webapp had a slug size of less than 500 MB; there were still many problems while deploying the app; for example, I found an error that said there was no such file by using view logs, but the webapp was working fine locally.
 Finally, I found out that I named some files which contained some capital letters.
 Furthermore, once I updated all file names to lowercase locally, the GitHub desk did not show any changes.
 I did not expect this much difficulty to develop on Heroku, so I am especially proud to build our webapp successfully.

 ## What are two things you would suggest doing to further improve your project?